hipagesgroup/hyperkops/README.md

 # Hyperkops
 © Hipages Group Pty Ltd 2019

-This repo contains the components (collectively called Hyperkops) required to execute Baysien optimisaiton experiments within Kubernetes using the Python library [Hyperopt](https://github.com/hyperopt/hyperopt).
+This repo contains the components (collectively called Hyperkops) required to execute distributed Baysien optimisaiton within Kubernetes using the Python library [Hyperopt](https://github.com/hyperopt/hyperopt).

 The hyperkops architecture is comprised of three main components: